safijatala/IOTProjectOne/README.md

 The server responds with the requested information.
 The server terminal provides network configuration details to ensure proper communication between the client and server.

-To demonstrate it, this command can be used for server terminal as it is on node 4, the next ones for client.
+To demonstrate it, this command can be used for server terminal as it is on node 4.
 ```
 nc m3-4 20000
 ifconfig